sourcegraph/handbook/content/departments/technical-success/support/process/permanently_deleting_user_data.md

 ## Data deletions

-Data deletion requests require coordination with sales and analytics to remove data from all systems, in addition to the steps for account deletion.
+Data deletion requests require coordination with sales-ops and analytics to remove data from all systems, in addition to the steps for account deletion.

 - Initiate user data removal from our systems by creating a [deletion request GitHub issue](https://github.com/sourcegraph/customer/issues/new?assignees=&labels=&projects=&template=user-data-deletion.md&title=Request+to+permanently+delete+all+user+data+for%3A+someone%40example.com) as a checklist.